smeeklai/masterThesis/README.rst

 Installing
 ----------

 First, make sure you have all the requirements listed in the "Requirements" section.

-The easiest way to install this is using ``pip install SpeechRecognition``.
+Then, easily install the original version of the library using ``pip install SpeechRecognition``.
 Otherwise, download the source distribution from `PyPI <https://pypi.python.org/pypi/SpeechRecognition/>`__, and extract the archive.
 In the folder, run ``python setup.py install``.

+Next, using any free FTP software such as `FileZilla <https://filezilla-project.org/>`__ to connect and access files and folders in Raspberry Pi
+After you are able to access Raspberry Pi, replacing original __init__.py file in the original library located in ``usr/local/lib/python[your python version]/dist-package/speech_recognition`` with the modified __init__.py file in speech_recognition folder downloaded from this github

+Congratulation!
+You've completed installation and free to have a quick try by running ``python script2.py``

 Requirements
 ------------

 To use all of the functionality of the library, you should have:

-* **Python** 2.6, 2.7, or 3.3+ (required)
+* **Python** 2.6 or 2.7 (required)
 * **PyAudio** 0.2.9+ (required only if you need to use microphone input, ``Microphone``)
 * **PocketSphinx** (required only if you need to use the Sphinx recognizer, ``recognizer_instance.recognize_sphinx``)
 * **FLAC encoder** (required only if the system is not x86-based Windows/Linux/OS X)

-The following requirements are optional, but can improve or extend functionality in some situations:
+**Below advices are not important if you do not intend to use them** The following requirements are optional, but can improve or extend functionality in some situations:

 * On Python 2, and only on Python 2, some functions (like ``recognizer_instance.recognize_bing``) will run slower if you do not have **Monotonic for Python 2** installed.